Learn How to Grow Lucky Bamboo (Dracaena sanderiana)

 Managing Pests and Disease

 You should have few pest and disease issues when caring for D. sanderiana.
+However, with moisture stress, vulnerability to both increases.

 Sap-sucking mealybugs and spider mites may plague plants in hot, dry environments, as well as those that are underwatered.

-One or more applications of an organic horticultural insecticide, such as neem oil, should take care of the problem.
-With large infestations, it may be best to salvage an unaffected piece to cut and root, or discard a plant altogether and get a new one.
+With large infestations, it may be best to salvage an unaffected piece to cut and root, or discard a plant altogether and buy a new one.

 • Anthracnose, Colletotrichum dracaenophilum